chonalchendo/football-data-warehouse/README.md

 The data pipeline is automated using `Dagster`.

+## Accessing the data

+The data parsed and transformed in this project are available on Kaggle [here](https://www.kaggle.com/datasets/conalhenderson/football-data-warehouse/data)

 ## Setup

 To setup the project in your local environment, follow the steps below: